chef-boneyard/infoblox-cookbook/README.md

 Infoblox
 =========

 The Infoblox cookbook wraps the public APIs available in the "infoblox" gem and is capable of performing functions related to provisioning and de-provisioning vCenter server VMs.
 It also allows DHCP and DNS configuration to be provided from a centrally managed Infoblox appliance.
+The motive behind the cookbook was the integration of the DDI (DNS, DHCP and IPAM) with the virtual/Cloud provisioning.
+Currently it is integrated with vSphere.
+In future it will be available for EC2, openstack and more.

 Prerequisites
 -------------